loadmill/loadmill-node/README.md

 - `-n, --no-bail` Return exit code 0 even if test fails.
 - `-q, --quiet` Do not print out anything (except errors).
 - `-v, --verbose` Print out extra information for debugging (trumps `-q`).
 In case of an error will print the entire test's requests otherwise will print only the failed request.
+- `-r, --report` Print out Test Suite Flow Runs report when the suite has ended.
 - `--colors` Print test results in color.